 Public education at UK schools is compulsory for all children aged 5 to 16.
-In 2015, the school-leaving age will be raised to 18.
+The school-leaving age is 18, however, the final two years are optional.
 Unless they are private institutions, schools in the UK are free of charge.
 This is probably the main reason why, as indicated above, over 90% of all kids in the UK go to a public primary or secondary school.

-So-called “maintained” schools in the UK are funded and supervised by local authorities.
-There are different types of maintained schools.
-Such an institution may be called community school, foundation or trust school, voluntary aided or voluntary controlled school, or faith school.
+State schools in the UK are funded and supervised by their respective local authorities, but most of them have to follow the national curriculum.
+There are different types of state schools.
+Such an institution may be called community school, foundation or trust school, voluntary aided or voluntary controlled school, faith school, academy or grammar school.

 However, these are merely legal distinctions.
-Various “maintained” UK schools mostly differ in the way their administration and management are organized.
+UK state schools mostly differ in the way their administration and management are organized.
 Faith schools in the UK, for example, are affiliated with religious institutions.
 But they also receive money from the Local Council.

-The school year runs from September 1 to August 31.
+The school year normally runs from 1 September to 31 July.
 However, whoever is in charge of the school (e.g. the Local Council) also sets the exact term times and holidays.
 Therefore these can vary between different schools in the UK.

 According to the National Curriculum in England, a child will attend primary school from age five to eleven.
 For these kids, a normal school day begins between 8:00 and 9:00 am and ends between 3:00 and 4:00 pm.
 Again, this can vary from school to school.
 Some schools make additional provisions for supervised activities after the official school day is over.